Spiral order from orientationally correlated random bonds in classical XY models: Random impurities: dilute limit

-Even without any repulsive short range correlations between impurity locations, one expects Ising ferromagnetism to prevail at sufficiently low impurity densities.
+Even without any repulsive short-range correlations between impurity locations, one expects Ising ferromagnetism to prevail at sufficiently low impurity densities.
 This is because rare impurities with a neighboring impurity much closer than $n^{-1/3}_{\mathrm{imp}}$ should effectively be taken out of the calculation for the average energy.
-Indeed, if the close pair is antiferromagnetically coupled, it will form a singlet and essentially decouples from the global ordering pattern.
+Indeed, if the close pair is antiferromagnetically coupled, it will anti-align, have no net moment and thus essentially decouples from the global ordering pattern.
 If instead the pair is ferromagnetically coupled, it forms a bigger spin that can then be incorporated in the consideration like any other typical spin.
 The net effect of treating such close pairs in this way boils down to considering only original or effective spins with pairwise separations of the order of $R^{\,}_{\mathrm{eff}} \gtrsim c\, n^{-1/3}_{\mathrm{imp}}$ with some constant $c$ of order 1.
-The competition for the global ordering pattern then becomes essentially identical to the one of the constrained superlattice above, with $R^{\,}_{\mathrm{eff}}$ now taking the role of the exclusion radius in Eq.\ (\ref{eq: Eperimp_dis_R}).
+The competition for the global ordering pattern then becomes essentially identical to the one of the constrained superlattice above, with $R^{\,}_{\mathrm{eff}}$ now taking the role of the exclusion radius in Eq.~(\ref{eq: Eperimp_dis_R}).
 From these considerations we predict that for sufficiently dilute concentrations $n^{\,}_{\mathrm{imp}}\lesssim (c/R)^{3}_{\mathrm{c}}$ the Ising ferromagnetic order prevails.